-You can’t use your shoulder as much as you were able to previously
+You can’t use your shoulder like you used to

 Key points about rotator cuff injury

 Your rotator cuff is one of the most important parts of your shoulder.
 It allows you to lift your arms and reach up.

-There are 2 main causes of rotator cuff tears: injury and degeneration.
+Injury and breakdown (degeneration) are the 2 main causes of rotator cuff tears.